-Blocking the First Step of Heart Disease,
+Transcript: Blocking the First Step of Heart Disease

-In animal models, animal proteins alone, increase cholesterol, but in people it’s more the animal fat and cholesterol.
-Or, at least in adults.
-There was a study of 1 to 3 years olds that found that swapping in wheat protein for milk protein dramatically lowered cholesterol, and then when they went back to milk protein it rose back up again.
+In animal models, animal proteins alone increase cholesterol, but in people, it’s more the animal fat and cholesterol.
+Or at least in adults.
+There was a study of one- to three-year olds that found that swapping in wheat protein for milk protein dramatically lowered cholesterol, and then when they went back to milk protein, it rose back up again.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
-This is just an approximation of the audio contributed by Serena
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
+This is just an approximation of the audio contributed by Serena.